skessler01/GitWorkshopExercises/Branches/Readme.md

 > git branch -d [branch Name]

+To delete the remote branch use

+> git push origin --delete [branch Name]

 Or keep it around if you still need it.
 Remember that you still need to push your changes (but no commit!).

 ## Remembering Merge Conflicts